aws-amplify/learn/README.md

 ## Getting Started

 1. Fork the repo: https://github.com/aws-amplify/learn/fork and clone it.
-2. In your terminal, navigate to the _root_ of your local clone.
+2. Navigate to the root directory of your local clone in your terminal.
 3. Run `npm install`
 4. Run `amplify init`
    - This will initialize an Amplify app within your local directory.